Impersonating Office 365 Users With Mimikatz

 - Consider implementing Azure AD conditional access.

-- Deploy Microsoft Advanced Threat Analytics to detect malicious replication and other threats to your AD infrastructure.
+- Deploy Microsoft Defender for Identity to detect malicious replication and other threats to your AD infrastructure.

 re-deploying Azure AD Connect SSOrunning the Update-AzureSSOForest cmdlet after a highly privileged employee leaves the company and/or on a regular basis.
 This should be done together with resetting the password of krbtgt and other sensitive accounts.